 Flush settings can also be referred to as "hammer settings".
 This is because jewelers and lapidaries cut a hole into the gold or platinum to place the diamond in, allowing to sit flush.
 Then they take a hammer and hammer around the edges so the metal surrounds the diamond.
 It is then worked on to become smooth.

 In some styles, milgrain ring designs are applied to the precious metal, so you don't actually see the hammering.
-In fact, most hammer settings are seen in wedding rings, particularly men's.
+In fact, most obvious hammer settings are seen in wedding rings for men.

 Other setting styles that are grouped into flush settings are diamonds that have been set into the metal band, but the table of the diamond is exposed all around.